kstenerud/concise-encoding/README.md

 | 1:1 Bin/Txt Compatible  |    Y    |     |      |      |      |             |       |           |             |        |       |
 | Versioning              |    Y    |     |      |      |      |             |       |           |             |        |       |

 * **Endianness**: B=big, L=little.
-The most popular modern CPUs use little endian.
-Formats using this byte order can be more efficiently encoded/decoded.
+The most popular modern CPUs use little endian, and so little endian formats can be more efficiently encoded/decoded.
 * **Ad-hoc**: Supports ad-hoc data (does not require a schema).
 * **Zero-copy**: Supports [zero-copy](https://en.wikipedia.org/wiki/Zero-copy) operations.
 * **Size Optimization**: Encoding is designed such that the more common types & values use less space.